souffle-lang/souffle-lang.github.io/_docs/execute.md

 More verbose output can be produced by using the verbose flag ```-v```.

 # Debugging
 A debug report in HTML format is generated using the flag ```--debug-report=<report.html>```.
-Note that for debug report, it is essential that graphviz is installed to render the dependency graphs.
+Note that for the debug report, it is essential that graphviz is installed to render the dependency graphs.